nesquena/rabl/README.md

   # Commented as these are defaults
   # config.cache_all_output = false
   # config.cache_sources = Rails.env != 'development' # Defaults to false
+  # config.cache_engine = Rabl::CacheEngine.new # Defaults to Rails cache
   # config.escape_all_output = false
   # config.json_engine = nil # Any multi\_json engines
   # config.msgpack_engine = nil # Defaults to ::MessagePack